pradeepcep/qwaver/README.md

 The latest code is running at [QWAVER.io](http://qwaver.io)

 ## Use Cases
-If you're like me, you have hundreds of queries stored in your DB admin tool for several connected DBs.
-A lot your time is spent searching through them, altering WHERE clauses, exporting the results, plotting charts, and emailing the results (chart + data + query for validation).
-Often you've got others on your team doing the exact same thing re-inventing the wheel left and right.

-Then this happens:

 Boss: Hey, do you have time for {business question involving our databases}?

 You: Sure!
 Give me 20 minutes..